robojumper/robojumper.github.io/content/too-real/properties.md

 };
 ```

 Wow!
 That's a lot!
 All of this is necessary to exactly *mirror* the C++ data layout.
-All properties `const` to prevent UnrealScript from
+All properties are `const` to prevent UnrealScript from
 mucking with native data structures, while C++ code can freely work with this map.
 Notably, these structs are kept in sync manually:
-The `{TMap<FName, FUnitValue>}` suffix in the declaration tells the UnrealScript compiler to simply generate an entirely different native type
+The `{TMap<FName, FUnitValue>}` suffix in the declaration tells the UnrealScript compiler to simply generate an declaration with an entirely
-instead of using `Map_Mirror`.
+different native type instead of using `Map_Mirror`.

 ### Booleans